ligato/docs/docs/user-guide/get-vpp-agent.md

 **1. Microservice Label**

-Currently, a single instance of a `vpp-agent` can serve a single `VPP` instance, while multiple vpp-agents can use (or listen to) the same KV store. vpp-agent instances (there is an analogy to a microservice) are distinguished with the microservice label.
-The label is a part of the KV store key to make clear which part of configuration belongs to which vpp-agent.
+Currently, a single instance of a `vpp-agent` can serve a single `VPP` instance, while multiple vpp-agents can use (or listen to) the same KV data store. vpp-agent instances (there is an analogy to a microservice) are distinguished with the microservice label.
+The label is a part of the KV data store key to make clear which part of configuration belongs to which vpp-agent.
 Note that every vpp-agent only watches keys associated with its own microservice label.

 The default microservice label is `vpp1`.
-It can be changed with the environment variable `MICROSERVICE_LABEL`, or via the `-microservice-label` flag.
+It can be changed with the environment variable `MICROSERVICE_LABEL`, or using the `-microservice-label` flag.

 It is possible to use the same label to "broadcast" shared configuration data to multiple vpp-agents.
 However, this approach is generally not recommended.

-The [concepts][concepts] section of the user-guide provides more details on keys, microservice labels and KV stores.
+The [concepts][concepts] section of the user-guide provides more details on keys, microservice labels and KV data stores.

 **2. Shared Memory Prefix**

 Running multiple `VPPs` on the same host requires a different shared memory prefix (SHM) to distinguish communication sockets for given VPP instances.
-In order to connect the vpp-agent to the VPP with a custom socket, a valid SHM needs to be provided to the GoVPP mux plugin (see [plugin's readme][govppmux-plugin])
+In order to connect the vpp-agent to the VPP with a custom socket, a valid SHM needs to be provided to the [GoVPP mux plugin][govppmux-plugin].

 ---

 ## Create Your First Configuration

-**Put the configuration into the KV store:**
+**Put the configuration into the KV data store:**

-Store the values following the given model with the proper key to the KV store.
-We recommend the use of etcd as the KV store and the 'etcdctl` tool.
+Store the values following the given model with the proper key to the KV data store.
+We recommend the use of etcd as the KV data store and the 'etcdctl` tool as the CLI.

 Information about keys and data structures can be found [here][references].